 The ryokan, although traditional and may make you feel like in an old Japan, offers free wifi.

 It was our first ryokan experience and what a treat it was.
-Very peaceful place that left us feeling pampered, relaxed and ready for more walking on the Kumano Kodo Trail.
+A very peaceful place that left us feeling pampered, relaxed and ready for more walking on the Kumano Kodo Trail.

 See it on the video